 Then, after refreshing a bit, you watch an ancient traditional storytelling ritual performed for you.
 You leave this town to go toward Mehriz where the ancient underground water supplement system called Qanat is still in use.
 You see how it works and you learn about it.

 Tonight you stay in Yazd, a city inscribed in UNESCO because of its unique architecture and desert identity

-Day 08: Towers of Silence, Henna Making, Sightseeing, Persian Garden and Persian Night in Yazd
+Day 08: Towers of Silence, Henna Making, Sightseeing, Persian Garden and Zoorkhaneh Traditional Sport Club in Yazd

 After that, you walk in the past by crossing the ancient labyrinth-like alleys of Fahadan residential quarter.
 It’s surprisingly still inhabited.
 At the end of your excursion there, you reach Yazd Grand Jame Mosque where the tallest minarets in Iran has been built 700 years ago.

 During midday, when it’s warm or hot, the best is to go to Dowlat Abad Garden and enjoy the beauty of the place and experience the ancient cooling system of windcatchers in practice.